nikeedev/clear_browser/README.md

-# clear_browser

-A simple and clear browser written in V, uses `gg` and html parsers from `net.html`

-Built for fun but also for education, I learn the programming language as I am experimenting with its modules and so.
+# clear_browser: The browser you wouldn't use if you hate TOML.

+This browser uses TOML for fun as the website document type, and not the casual HTML.